owenlilly/musicplayer/README.md

 ## Description

 A free and open source music player prototype for Android, made with love.
 Our goal is to have a highly responsive app with a concise and easy to read code base.
-The app is still in it's infancy but we will progressively improve until we have a fully featured music player.
+The app is still in it's infancy and has very limited functionality but we will progressively improve until we have a fully featured music player.

 *Screenshots coming soon...*